-Our guide shows what is and isn't permitted on beaches, as well as how we're making the seafront more accessible.
+Our guide shows what is and isn't permitted on beaches.

 If you get caught using a single-use, disposable barbecue, you could be fined £100.
 They will also extinguish or take your barbecue.